paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 A prior section 812 of Pub.
 L. 90–351 was classified to [section 3789a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3789a&num=0&edition=prelim), The Public Health and Welfare, prior to repeal by section 609B(e) of Pub.
 L. 98–473.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 substituted “furnished under any law to any component of the Office of Justice Programs, or furnished otherwise under this chapter, by any entity or person, including any information identifiable to any specific private person,” for “furnished under this chapter by any person and identifiable to any specific private person” in first sentence, and “entity or person furnishing such information or to whom such information pertains” for “person furnishing such information” in second sentence.

 2006—Subsec. (a).
 Pub.
 L. 109–162 substituted “No” for “Except as provided by Federal law other than this chapter, no”.

 1984—Subsecs. (b), (c).
 Pub.
 L. 98–473, 609B(k), substituted “Office of Justice Programs” for “Office of Justice Assistance, Research, and Statistics”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–60, div.
+H, title LXXXII, § 8205(b)(2), Dec.
+18, 2025, 139 Stat.
+1849, provided that: “The amendments made by paragraph (1) [amending this section] shall— “(A) shall take effect for all purposes as if enacted on December 27, 1979; and “(B) apply to any matter pending, before the Department of Justice or otherwise, as of the date of enactment of this Act [Dec.
+18, 2025].”

 #### Effective Date of 1984 Amendment
 Amendment by section 609B(k) of Pub.
 L. 98–473 effective Oct.
 12, 1984, see section 609AA(a) of Pub.
 L. 98–473, set out as an Effective Date note under [section 10101 of this title](./chapter-101-justice-system-improvement.md#section-10101).